 Since 2010, the legal age of marriage is 20 for both men and women, or 18 with parental consent, according to the Nepalese Country Code.

-The Ministry of Women, Children and Social Welfare is currently developing Nepal’s first national strategy on child marriage in collaboration with UNICEF Nepal and Girls Not Brides Nepal.
+The Ministry of Women, Children and Social Welfare has finalised Nepal’s first national strategy on child marriage with support from UNICEF Nepal and Girls Not Brides Nepal, among others.

 * Child marriage prevalence is the percentage of women 20-24 years old who were married or in union before they were 18 years old.